-Dr. Dickins serves on the board of directors and the governance and nominating committee, and is the Chairperson of the audit committee of Steiner Leisure Ltd. She also served on the board of directors and the audit, compensation and nominating committees of TradeStation Group, Inc. until its sale in June 2011.
+Dr. Dickins serves on the board of directors of two other publicly-traded companies, Steiner Leisure Ltd., where she is a member of the governance and nominating committee and is the Chairperson of the audit committee, and Great Lakes Dredge & Dock, where she is the Chairperson of the audit committee.
+She also served on the board of directors and the audit, compensation and nominating committees of TradeStation Group, Inc. until its sale in June 2011.

-Steven R. Fedrizzi, 58, co-founded the U.S. Green Building Council ("USGBC"), a non-profit organization dedicated to sustainable building design and construction, in 1993 and was appointed President and Chief Executive Officer of the USGBC in April 2004.
-Prior to founding the USGBC, Mr. Fedrizzi had a distinguished 25 year career at United Technologies Corporation ("UTC"), where he served as an in-house environmental consultant and in various marketing positions.
+Steven R. Fedrizzi, 60, is the Chief Executive Officer of the U.S. Green Building Council ("USGBC"), a non-profit organization dedicated to sustainable building design and construction, and the Chief Executive Officer of the Green Building Certification Institute.
+Mr. Fedrizzi was one of the original co-founders of the USGBC in 1993 and was appointed President and Chief Executive Officer in April 2004.
+Prior to 2004,

+Mr. Fedrizzi had a distinguished 25 year career at United Technologies Corporation ("UTC"), where he served as an in-house environmental consultant and in various marketing positions.